SowjanyaSadashivu/ML_Complete_Project/README.md

 ### 7. Create exception.py and logger.py
 - Handle the exception by writing the custom exceptions and log all those exception using logger.py file

+### 8. Create notebook folder
+- Handle the EDA and Model Training process under project/notebook/data that holds dataset and all related python EDA code in ipynb file for reference in future.

+### 9. Data Ingestion
+-